Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with a clear verb+resource statement: 'Given a resource, return who else fails if its underlying host(s) fail.'
-It distinguishes from siblings by naming related tools like get_topology and get_service_health.
+The description clearly states the tool's purpose: given a resource, return who else fails if its underlying host(s) fail.
+It specifies the verb 'return', the resource context, and the relationship (RUNS_ON).
+It also distinguishes from siblings by mentioning related tools like get_topology and get_service_health.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.